Skip to main content

 (Palm Beach, Broward and Miami-Dade counties)

-Features: High bass numbers, unique opportunity for exotic panfish numbers
+Features: Unique opportunity for high bass numbers, unique opportunity for high exotic panfish numbers

 Over 100 miles of canals run along and through the Everglades providing excellent fishing opportunities.
 When conditions are right, and low water in the marsh concentrates bass in the canals, catch rates can be phenomenal, with catches of 50-100 bass per angler not uncommon.
 Soft plastics, like stick worms, flukes, and creature baits, are top producers.
 Incredible catch rates of exotic panfish, Mayan Cichlid and Oscar, are also possible.
 Past angler use surveys have recorded catch rates approaching 20 fish per hour — just how fast can you put a cricket on a hook?
 Bluegill and Redear sunfish also add to that panfish catch.